erez12/CrossriderSublime/README.md

 ## Author

-* Erez Giladi with help by Shlomo Sagir
+* Erez Giladi with help from Shlomo Sagir

 ## License